flach/slides/2025_recife_1/MD/MD.md

 ### From mining to prospecting

-If data mining is like mining for precious metals, Data Science is like *prospecting*: searching for deposits of precious metals where profitable mines can be located.
+If data mining is like extracting precious metals from a given location, Data Science is like *prospecting*: searching for deposits of precious metals where profitable mines can be located.

 Such a prospecting process is fundamentally **exploratory** and can include some of the following activities: